 Scoot’s Athens to Singapore Aircraft

-It’s a bad ass, brand new and shiny Boeing 787–8 with three rows of comfortable triple seats.
-The best part is that even if flying economy, the seats have a much wider legroom and more space to recline the seat than other competing Asian low-cost airlines.
+It’s a badass, brand new and shiny Boeing 787–8 with three rows of comfortable triple seats.
+The best part is that even if flying economy, the seats have much wider legroom and more space to recline the seat than other competing Asian low-cost airlines.
 The overhead compartments are definitely bigger than average, and we had no problem fitting our luggage at first try.
 The extra space and airy cabin make you feel good when having such a long flight ahead.
-Of course, there’s no screens for in-flight entertainment — as expected for a low cost, but a bit of a bummer when this flight’s normal price hovers at around 250 Sing$.
+Of course, there are no screens for in-flight entertainment — as expected for a low cost, but a bit of a bummer when this flight’s normal price hovers at around 250 Sing$.